fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: title ::

-# Quantum Computing, other PUs
+# Quantum Computing, other PUs?

 :: content ::

 LHCb has a broad QC program with several institutes and publications.
 Still, of course, experimental.

-FPGA ...
+There are also ongoing work on using FPGA.

+&nbsp;
+&nbsp;

-All of the above seem, nonetheless, "still too far" from WLCG.
+But, all of the above seems, nonetheless, "still too far" from WLCG.

 ---